Quantisation of derived Lagrangians: The centre of an almost commutative algebra

 the final map being given by multiplication.
 By the construction of $\beta^*$, the map $\Delta^{(n)}$ preserves the filtration $(\beta^*F)$, so for $y_i \in (\beta^*F)_{q_i}\Omega C$, we have

 making $\Omega_{BD_1,+}C$ almost commutative

 Taking $C= \b_{BD_1,+}A$ gives an almost commutative brace algebra $\Omega_{BD_1,+}\b_{BD_1,+}A$ and an almost commutative DGAA quasi-isomorphism $\Omega_{BD_1,+}\b_{BD_1,+}A \to A$ by Lemma \ref{barcobarprop1}, but this is not a brace algebra morphism in general.
 If we let $\Omega_{\Br,+}$ be the left adjoint to $\b_{BD_1}$ as a functor from almost commutative brace algebras to almost cocommutative bialgebras, then it suffices to establish a filtered brace algebra quasi-isomorphism $\Omega_{BD_1,+}\b_{BD_1,+}A\to \Omega_{\Br,+}\b_{BD_1,+}A $.
-If we disregard the filtrations, this is the main result of \cite{youngBraceBar}, and the filtered case follows by observing that the homotopy of \cite[Theorem 3.3]{youngBraceBar} preserves the respective filtrations. \end{proof}
+If we disregard the filtrations, this is the main result of \cite{youngBraceBar} (which refers to brace algebras as $\cS_2$-algebras), and the filtered case follows by observing that the homotopy of \cite[Theorem 3.3]{youngBraceBar} preserves the respective filtrations. \end{proof}

 Combining Lemmas \ref{swisslemma} and \ref{barcobarprop2} gives: \begin{proposition} For any morphism $\phi \co A \to D$ of almost commutative filtered DGAAs over $R$, there is a canonical zigzag